bozeklab/amap-app/README.md

 * **Minimum:** 8 GB RAM, 4 CPU cores.
 * **Recommended:** 16 GB RAM, 8 CPU cores.
 * **Optional:** a CUDA-capable NVIDIA GPU.
 Inference uses it automatically when *Use GPU* is enabled and a compatible GPU is detected; otherwise AMAP-APP runs on the CPU.
+The provided requirements install the CPU build of PyTorch; to use a GPU, install a matching CUDA build of `torch` from [pytorch.org](https://pytorch.org/) into the same environment.

 ## Installation

 1. Make sure the following are installed:
     * git
-    * Python 3.9
+    * Python 3.13 (the version AMAP-APP is developed and verified on; see the note on other versions below)

 2. Clone the repository
 ```bash